Invertible objects in Franke's comodule categories: Descendable Hopf algebroids

-The adjunction has the following properties: \begin{enumerate} \item $\epsilon^*$ is conservative. \item $\epsilon^*$ commutes with colimits. \item The adjunction satisfies the projection formula. \end{enumerate} \end{Lem} \begin{proof} For the projective model structure, the existence of the adjunction is a special case of \cite[Proposition 2.2.1]{Hovey2004Homotopy}.
+is an equivalence for all $X \in \dcat(\Mod_{A})$ and $Y \in \dcat(\Comod_{\Gamma}) $. \end{enumerate} \end{Lem} \begin{proof} For the projective model structure, the existence of the adjunction is a special case of \cite[Proposition 2.2.1]{Hovey2004Homotopy}.
 We need to show that this is preserved by Bousfield localization at the homology isomorphisms (see \Cref{rem:model_structures}). $\epsilon_*$ clearly preserves cofibrations in the quasi-projective model structure, as they are the same as in the relative projective model structure.
 Moreover, as $\epsilon_*$ is conservative, it preserves quasi-isomorphisms, and so $\epsilon_*$ is a left Quillen functor.

 The adjunction passes to underlying $\infty$-categories by \cite[Proposition 1.5.1]{Hinich2016DwyerKan}.
 We now verify the stated properties of the adjunction.
 For $(a)$, let $f \colon M \to N$ be a morphism in $\cat D(\Mod_A)$, with $\epsilon^*f = \Gamma \otimes f$ a quasi-isomorphism.
 Because $\Gamma$ is faithfully-flat, $f$ is a quasi-isomorphism as well, so that $\epsilon^*$ is conservative.
-To see that $\epsilon^*$ commutes with colimits note that the $A$-module colimit of a diagram of comodules acquires the structure of a comodules and is in fact the colimit in $\Gamma$-comodule; the claim then follows because $\Gamma \otimes -$ commutes with tensor products of $A$-modules.
+To see that $\epsilon^*$ commutes with colimits note that the $A$-module colimit of a diagram of comodules acquires the structure of a comodules and is in fact the colimit in $\Gamma$-comodule; the claim then follows because $\Gamma \otimes -$ commutes with colimits of $A$-modules.
 Finally, the projection formula can be proved in the usual way: using that both $\epsilon^*$ and $\epsilon_*$ preserve colimits, one reduces the claim to the case where $X = A$.
 This is then the claim that $\Gamma \otimes Y \simeq \Gamma \otimes (\epsilon_*Y)$ which holds by \cite[Lemma 1.1.5]{Hovey2004Homotopy} (note that $\Gamma$ is flat, so we do not need to derive the tensor product here). \end{proof} \begin{Rem} Because $\epsilon_*$ is symmetric monoidal, $\epsilon^*$ is lax symmetric monoidal.
 We therefore obtain an adjunction at the level of commutative algebra objects \cite[Proposition 5.22]{MathewNaumannNoel2017Nilpotence}

 In particular, $\Gamma \simeq \epsilon^*(A)$ is a commutative algebra object in $\dcat(\Comod_{\Gamma})$. \end{Rem}

 \begin{Prop} There is a symmetric monoidal adjunction,

 compatible with the periodification functors, i.e., the diagram